 It is, in some respects, a good job that the Mestalla turnstiles are closed for business, as the return of football in September would have seen limited foot traffic for the opening game of the 2020/21 La Liga campaign.

-The empty stadium may be something Peter Lim will have to get to grips with.
-At least this way, none of the fans will have the opportunity to defy him, I suppose.
+The empty stadium may be something Valencia and Peter Lim will have to get to grips with.
+At least this way, none of the fans will have the opportunity to defy him, we suppose.

 Words by Sam Ingram – @SamIngram_